apify/apify-sdk-js/website/versioned_docs/version-2.3/typedefs/RequestTransform.md

 <a name="requesttransform"></a>

-Takes an Apify {RequestOptions} object and changes it's attributes in a desired way.
-This user-function is used [`utils.enqueueLinks()`](../api/utils#enqueuelinks) to modify requests before enqueuing them.
+Takes an Apify [`RequestOptions`](./request-options) object and changes it's attributes in a desired way.
+This user-function is used
+[`utils.enqueueLinks()`](../api/utils#enqueuelinks) to modify requests before enqueuing them.

 **Parameters**: